Healthy, Wealthy, & Wise

 A man loved by a beautiful woman will always get out of trouble. - Voltaire

-I made one of the best decision of my life when I was 20 - I decided to get married.
-I made the decision to commit to one person for eternity and at the same time remove unnecessary aspects from my life.
-I’m all or nothing at all, Sinatra was the GOAT.
-This complex, yet simple decision to get married and devote myself to the bond of marriage has allowed me to build a foundational relationship with a person I deeply respect.
+I made the best decision of my life when I was 19 years old - I proposed to my then girlfriend (we started dating when I was 14).
+We were quickly married months after my 20th birthday.
+I made the decision to commit to one person for eternity and remove myriad unnecessary aspects from my life at the same time.
+This complex, yet simple decision to marry and devote myself to one person has allowed me to build a foundational relationship with a person I deeply respect.
+One decision changed the trajectory of my life for the better.
+Many other great decisions and outcomes are directly downstream of my decision to get married.
+I met the one and never let go.

 Today